-Abstract- The main objective of the study is to explore predisposing factors, attitude and consequences of child headed house hold from both community member and the children perspective.
-To do so, a quantitative design was employed.
+8 The main objective of the study is to explore predisposing factors, attitude and consequences o so, a quantitative design was employed.
 The study was conducted in purposely selected five places in Wolaita sodo town.
-The required data were gathered from hundred respondents: fifty child headed house hold children and fifty community members.
-The main findings of the study show that Poverty, parental death, family conflict and large family size were predisposing factors for being child headed; the child headed house hold children have negative attitude or lower self-esteem towards themselves and Hopelessness, poorness, homelessness, migrates were found to be the consequences of being child headed house hold.
+The required data were gathered from hundred respondents:

+9 of child headed house hold from both community member and the children perspective.
+To do s study show that Poverty, parental death, family conflict and large family size were predisposing factors for being child headed; the child headed house hold children have negative attitude or lower self-esteem towards themselves and Hopelessness, poorness, homelessness, migrates were found to be the consequences of being child headed house hold.